-"Ensure that you get what you pay for and reap the benefits of that price tag through food quality – decipher the difference between natural, real organic, and true biodynamic edibles."
+"Ensure that you get what you pay for and reap the benefits of that price tag through food quality – know the difference between natural, real organic, and true biodynamic edibles."

 Eating healthy, appreciating slow food, and choosing organic are timeless advertising trends in food and beverage.
 Labels such as these used to sell certain products tend to imbue them with certain characteristics, some of which are meant to give them premium airs.
 This imbued quality comes at a literal price.
 Unfortunately, some purveyors are liberal with their labeling; foods tagged as organic may not really be so.
 There are also natural and biodynamic foods, both of which stand at opposite ends of the organic median.